Meet Dr Jessica Eigeland (Arentz)

 Dr.Jessica Eigeland is a dedicated and compassionate Clinical Psychologist registered with the Australian Health Practitioner Regulation Agency.
 She holds a PhD in Clinical Psychology, with a specialised focus on relationship skills and the cultivation of a strong alliance with clients.
 She is a board approved supervisor and a credentialed eating disorder clinician.

-Jess currently work out of the rooms at Anxiety House in Paddington Brisbane
+Jess’s compassionate, warm, and collaborative demeanour creates a safe space for her clients to express themselves.
+She currently work out of the rooms at Anxiety House in Paddington Brisbane

 Research